 Combined Cadet Force – CCF

-On November 11th our cadets led the school’s Armistice Day commemoration.
-Our whole school community marked the two-minute silence at 11.00am together under beautiful blue skies.
-The opportunity to reflect on those lost in World War I is very important for our school community.
-Following our two-minute silence one of our cadets along with Year 8 student representatives, Mr Newman and Mrs Megaw attended the formal dedication of the the Haileybury Turnford poppy installation at The Old Pond roundabout in Cheshunt.
-This was a very proud occasion for our school.
+Each year our cadets lead the school’s Armistice Day commemoration.
+Our whole school community marks the two-minute silence at 11.00am together on the astroturf.
+The opportunity to reflect on those lost in conflicts protecting our British values is very important for our school community.
+This is a very proud occasion for our school.

-If yo wish to sign up please see Second Lieutenant Megaw.
+If you wish to sign up please see Second Lieutenant Megaw.